7te3ep/Discord-linux-auto-updater/README.md

 ---

-## 🧪 Étape 5 — Test manuel (optionnel)
+## Step 5 — Optional manual test

+You can test the service without rebooting:

     sudo systemctl start discord-auto-update.service
     sudo systemctl status discord-auto-update.service

 ---

-## ✅ Résultat
+## Result

-- Discord se met à jour automatiquement au démarrage
-- Aucun popup
+At every system startup:
+- Discord is checked for updates
+- A newer version is installed automatically if available
-- Aucune interaction utilisateur
+- No prompts or user interaction occur
-- Aucun processus persistant

 ---

-## 🛑 Désinstallation
+## Disable / Uninstall

+To completely remove the automatic update:

     sudo systemctl disable discord-auto-update.service
     sudo rm /etc/systemd/system/discord-auto-update.service